 Monitoring capability is comprised of means that allow the identification of the 5G network function suitable for configuring the specific monitoring events, detect the monitoring event, and report the monitoring event to the authorised external party.
 Monitoring capability can be used for exposing UE's mobility management context such as UE location, reachability, roaming status, and loss of connectivity.
 Monitoring capability can also be used for exposing QoS monitoring result.
 AMF stores URRP-AMF information in the MM context to determine the NFs that are authorised to receive direct notifications from the AMF.
 UDM stores URRP-AMF information locally to determine authorised monitoring requests when forwarding indirect notifications.
 The Monitoring capability also allows AF to subscribe to the group status changes for a group, either a 5G VN group as described in clause 5.29.2, as well as a group configured by OA&M. In this case the AF is notified if the group member list is updated or a group member is no longer subscribed to the group.

-Provisioning capability allows an external party to provision the Expected UE Behaviour or the 5G-VN group information or DNN and S-NSSAI specific Group Parameters or ECS Address Configuration Information or service specific information to 5G NF via the NEF.
+Provisioning capability allows an external party to provision the Expected UE Behaviour or the 5G-VN group information or DNN and S-NSSAI specific Group Parameters or ECS Address Configuration Information or service specific information or Static IP address assignment parameters to 5G NF via the NEF.
 The provisioning comprises of the authorisation of the provisioning external third party, receiving the provisioned external information via the NEF, storing the information, and distributing that information among those NFs that use it.
 The externally provisioned data can be consumed by different NFs, depending on the data.
 In the case of provisioning the Expected UE Behaviour, the externally provisioned information which is defined as the Expected UE Behaviour parameters in clause 4.15.6.3 of TS 23.502 [3] or Network Control parameter in clause 4.15.6.3a of TS 23.502 [3] consists of information on expected UE movement, Expected UE Behaviour parameters or expected Network Configuration parameter.
 The provisioned Expected UE Behaviour parameters may be used for the setting of mobility management or session management parameters of the UE.
 In the case of provisioning the 5G-VN group information the externally provisioned information is defined as the 5G-VN group parameters in clause 4.15.6.7 of TS 23.502 [3] and it consists of some information on the 5G-VN group.
 In the case of the provisioning the DNN and S-NSSAI specific Group Parameters, the externally provisioned information is defined in clause 4.15.6.14 of TS 23.502 [3] and clause 5.20b.
 In the case of provisioning ECS address, the externally provisioned information is defined as the ECS Address Configuration Information in clause 4.15.6.3d of TS 23.502 [3].
 The affected NFs are informed via the subscriber data update as specified in clause 4.15.6.2 of TS 23.502 [3].
 The externally provisioned information which is defined as the Service Parameters in clause 4.15.6.7 of TS 23.502 [3] consists of service specific information used for supporting the specific service in 5G system.
 The provisioned Service Parameters may be delivered to the UEs.
 The affected NFs are informed of the data update.

 Policy/Charging capability is comprised of means that allow the request for session and charging policy, enforce QoS policy, apply accounting functionality and requests to influence access and mobility management policies.
 It can be used for specific QoS/priority handling for the session of the UE, and for setting applicable charging party or charging rate.